zapata131/simulation-chaotic-couplings-linear/README.md

 * function blocks: This have the connection information for the network.
 The network is connected as shown in this figure

+## Plotting the information
+Running the _graph.m_ file lets you plot the information in a clear way.
+You'll get the States of all the systems in one Figure and the States on the Rossler System (which are also the coupling strenght) in another figure with 5 subplots.